Home icon Free Home Survey

 When it comes to growing your career, a disability shouldn’t be a barrier.
 Although there is a gap in employment levels between disabled and non-disabled people, that gap is thankfully shrinking, and the number of disabled people in employment in the UK has increased by 46.5% since 2013.

-Knowing about inclusive employment practices and what’s available to you in the workplace as a person with a disability can make all the difference in your job search.
+Knowing about inclusive employment practices and what’s available to you in the workplace as a person with a disability can make all the difference in your disability-friendly job search.

 There are companies of all shapes and sizes across many different sectors that are leading the way when it comes to disability employment in the UK.
 Here are some of the more well-known names: